tess-vu/musa-650-spring2026/README.md

 3. Come ready to explore!
 Remote sensing and machine learning are massive domains--more than we can possibly cover in one semester.
 This class is meant to be a launching pad; we hope you'll leave it with a sense of excitement and curiosity about where else remote sensing and machine learning can take you.

-## Grading
+## Assignments

-There are five assignments over the course of the semester: [three homeworks](assignments/), each worth 10% of the overall grade (for a total of 30%), one [final project proposal](assignments/FINAL_PROJECT_PROPOSAL.md) worth 10%, and one [final project](assignments/FINAL_PROJECT.md) worth 40% of the overall grade.
-A further 20% of the grade is based on participation.
+There are two exams and two projects over the course of the semester.
+The midterm and final exams are each worth 20%.
+The EuroSat assignment is worth 20%.
+The final project is worth 40% total: 10% for the proposal and 30% for the final submission.
 For more information, please see the rubrics included with each assignment.

 Homework can be started at any time but is due by the end of class by the date indicated on the syllabus.
 Unexcused late homework will not be accepted.

-## Submission Guidelines
+### Submissions

 **All assignments must be completed in groups of 2-3 students.** One member of the group should submit on behalf of everyone, making sure to include all group members' names at the top of the notebook.